prominenceai/deepstream-services-library/docs/overview.md

     if (retval != DSL_RESULT_SUCCESS):
         return retval

-    # Add the new Source with its Record-Tap to the Pipline
+    # Add the new Source with its Record-Tap to the Pipeline
     retval = dsl_pipeline_component_add(pipline, source)
     if (retval != DSL_RESULT_SUCCESS):
         return retval